The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 Greener and cheaper European corporate travel

 It doesn’t mean that all conferences and meetings in Europe will be moving to the internet.
 There are still many benefits to meeting a client and supervisor face-to-face, and significant networking events aren’t the same on the internet.
+ETIAS and Covid regulations are something to take into consideration.

 Certain companies like ABN Amro switch to trains instead of traveling between European offices and offices with solid train connections.